-Scout scopes purchased provide out or SHTF situations.
-If you don’t normally shoot full-sized centerfire rifle cartridges, you may be looking for ways to cut costs when assembling a scout rifle.
+Scout scopes are perfect for bug-out or SHTF situations.
+If you don’t normally shoot full-sized centerfire rifle cartridges you may be looking for ways to cut costs when assembling a scout rifle.
 This is completely understandable and often encouraged so that you have more money for ammunition.

 Here are the general price range is that most budget or affordably priced scout scopes fall into and a few tips and tricks to getting the most for your money and these price ranges.

 In this price range, look for scopes that offer combinations and packages.
 You can typically find scopes in this price range that offer rails and rings included, saving you money.
-Scopes in this class will typically offer larger objective bells and higher magnification to make up for the low optical quality today have.
+Scopes in this class will typically offer larger objective bells and higher magnification to make up for low optical quality.

-This is not necessarily a problem with this is going to be on a rifle that sees light use, is introductory scope to try out the scout style, or is going to be a piece of equipment that you only use in case of SHTF.
+This is not necessarily a problem if it is going to be on a rifle that sees light use, or if it was to be an introductory scope to try out the scout style, or is going to be a piece of equipment that you only use in case of SHTF.